blinkupsdk/docs/README.md

 ## Notifications

 The bLinkup SDK relies on your existing push notification ecosystem for sending notifications to your users.
-If you don't set up push notifications, then your users will have to manually open the Blinkup SDK UI to check who is at an event with them, or to check for friend requests.
+If you don't set up push notifications, then your users will have to manually open the bLinkup SDK UI to check who is at an event with them, or to check for friend requests.
-Push notifications are enabled by providing us with a webhoook URL where your servers can receive information about the various notification events emitted by the API.
+Push notifications are enabled by providing us with a webhoook URL where your servers will receive information about the various notification events emitted by the API.
-Webhooks are delivered as POST requests made to URLs of your choosing with JSON data describing the event.
-There are two categories of webhook notifications you may receive each with two types.
+Webhooks are delivered as POST requests with JSON data describing the event.
+There are two categories of webhook notifications each with two types.

-1. Connections
+1. Connections, relating to friend requests

    - `connection_request` when a user gets sent a connection request
    - `connection` when the connection request is accepted or rejected

-2. Presence
+2. Presence, relating to being at the same Place as a friend

    - `presence` when a user is at a place and a new friend arrives
-   - `connections_presence` when a user enters a place and one more multiple friends are there
+   - `connections_presence` when a user enters a place and one or more friends are there

 ### Connections

 #### Connection Requests

-This notification happens when one user sends a connection request to another.
+This webhook is sent when one user sends a connection request to another.
-Your server will receive a webhook with the following JSON body, where `source_user` is the user who sent the request, and `target_user` is the user who is receiving the request:
+Your server receives a webhook with the following JSON body, where `source_user` is the user who sent the request, and `target_user` is the user who receives the request:

 ```json
 {